Lectionary Bible Studies and Sermons

 ii] Lesser evils, v8.
 Paul then goes on to list five evils which destroy trust in relationships, particularly within the Christian fellowship.

-iii] Paul then adds an extra evil, dishonest dealings with one another, v9a.
-Such behavior in the Christian fellowship does not sit easily with our new relationship in Christ, v9b-10.
-Being one with Christ makes us one with each other, v11.
+v9-10.
+Paul goes on to add an extra evil, namely, dishonest dealings with one another.
+Such behavior in the Christian fellowship does not sit easily with our new relationship in Christ.

 A guide to holy living

-There's a great line from a movie where two African Americans are walking past a "whites only" church in America, and one of them says, "I've been trying to get into that church since I was a kid".
-The other bloke responds by saying, "That's nothing, Jesus has been trying to get in there for a lot longer and he hasn't got in yet."
+There's a great line from a movie where two African Americans are walking past a whites-only church, and one of them says, "I've been trying to get into that church since I was a kid".
+His friend responds by saying, "That's nothing, Jesus has been trying to get in there for a lot longer and he hasn't gotten in yet."

 The church is hurting.
 Most believers have witnessed a congregation brawling over some trivial issue like the color of the church carpet.
 Divisions and party spirit are ever increasing problems with new ministries.
 Hurt, grief, anger, dashed expectations, frustration, fear.... a mass of emotions.
 Hurting churches, hurting people, hurting each other.
 Why is it so?